AyushSonuu/MacineLearningSelf/OneHotEncoding.md

 - One-hot encoding is straightforward to implement.
 - It does not require knowledge of the underlying data distribution.
-- It does not expand the feature space massively.
+- It does  expand the feature space massively.

 ## Disadvantages of one-hot encoding